Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 ### Analysis

 - The `NegThreeHalfExpRefine` module shows high and widely varying LUT utilization.
 This is likely because it lies on the critical path and is therefore subject to heavy optimization during synthesis.
 - The refining module (`NegThreeHalfExpRefine`) consumes approximately 10 times more LUTs than the multiplier module.
-This suggests that the current module sharing strategy might not be optimal and that the pipelining for this module should be a primary target for redesign.
+This makes the current module sharing strategy useless, but is due to the high optimization process.
+Finding the problematic step in this module and diving it in more steps would fix this issue.

 ## Conclusion and Future Work